 2 Thessalonians 2

 False prophets have alarmed the Thessalonians, claiming that the day of the Lord has already arrived.
 Some say it came through a spirit, through a word, or through a letter falsely attributed to Paul.
 These claims have shaken them - leaving them anxious, disturbed, doubting their faith.
-Paul writes not to scold but to steady them.
+Paul writes to steady them.
 The end is real.
 It will come.
 But not yet.
 And while believers wait, they are not left adrift.

 Tap any highlighted phrase to jump to the commentary that unpacks it.